Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-types.md

 ## Blank Layout

-This is useful if you want to create pages without any other content and where you don't need navbar, navigation menu and footer.
+This is useful if you want to create pages without any other content and where you don't need a navbar, navigation menu and footer.
 For example, an _Authentication_ page.

-Basically, this is a blank page where you can create everything from scratch.
+This is a blank page where you can create everything from scratch.

 Blank Layout in _Login_ page looks like this: